vitiral/artifact/docs/CheatSheet.md

 There are four types of artifact:
 - `REQ`: requirement, *why* your application exists
-- `RSK`: risk of a requirement, what you are concerned about
 - `SPC`: specification of a requirement or higher-level spec. *How* you will build your program
-- `TST`: details of what to test for a RSK or SPC
+- `TST`: details of what to test for a SPC

 ## Artifact Format
 ```